altysh2009/multicient-Socket-in-c/README.md

-# multicient Socket in c
+# multicient Socket in c++
-++ // ITI OS socket project
+// ITI OS socket project
 This is simple program using threading to server and multi-client server can identify users by their name server can send massages by user name